Domain-DNS.com

 IP address

-The IP address field is where you set the IP address of the webserver you want the domain to point to.
-One of the advantages to the Domain-DNS system is you can change the location to wherever you want as often as you want.
-This can be handy if your website is hosted on a dynamic ip address.
+The IP address field is where you set the IP address of the computer you want the domain to point to.
+One of the advantages of the Domain-DNS system is that you can update your settings (basically) as often as you want.
+This can be handy if your website is hosted on a dynamic ip address (also see Remote IP updates).

 Mail Exchangers(MX1/MX2)